vcarteroffice/data_ai_fall_2025/module_5/README.md

 ## Overview

-In this module, students will learn the fundamentals of data storytelling — how to transform raw data into compelling narratives that inform and inspire an audience.
+In this module, students will learn the fundamentals of data storytelling — how to transform dashboards into compelling narratives that inform and inspire an audience.

 ## Learning Outcomes